hapax/hapax.github.io/assets/alien-maths.md

 In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks involving remembering and categorising colours.
-But the interpretation of these experiments remains controversial.
+While the interpretation of these experiments remains controversial, I think the whole debate is organised around the poles a false dichotomy.

 #### Cognition, language and culture